 We have had a number of dealership opportunities to choose from and here at Chupp’s Pianos, we chose Kawai.
 Kawai was founded in 1927 and is among the world’s most innovative piano manufacturers.
 Today, they are one of the only remaining large piano makers with a family member in a leadership role.
 Kawai pianos are of the best quality in their tier and they continue to be among the ‘big three’ on the world’s performance and competition stages.
 (Alongside Steinway and Yamaha.)

-Kawai factory representatives have made it clear that Kawai refuses to build a piano that is better for a competitor than the ones they put their own family name on.
 We have serviced a countless number of both Kawai and Boston pianos and in our experience, the Kawai pianos boast features that are tough to match – especially in their price point.
 The Millennium III ABS-Carbon action is the center point of their innovation.
 It makes sense that Kawai continues to work to advance the art of piano making

 Boston Pianos Are Good, Solid Pianos

 In conclusion.
 There is nothing inherently wrong with a Boston piano.
 Being built by Kawai, there is no doubt that they are good instruments.
 We have had Boston pianos in both our rebuilding facility for work and pre-owned Bostons in our piano showroom.
 We encourage you to consider this article when you are in the market for a new grand or upright piano.